TUMFTM/SASIM/README.md

 ```

 #### pseudo database
-All munich and mode specific variables from research are stored in the directory db.
+All munich and mode specific variables from research are stored in the directory db in csv files.
+If the values in current research or pricing plans of the mobility sharing services change, these csv. files must be updated.

 ## Support:
 contact g.ottrubay@gmail.com for support